 War and the military incursions exacerbate the climate crisis, and the climate crisis worsens our humanitarian needs.
 This destructive cycle also regulates the immigration of soldiers to island bases in Micronesia, which itself has accelerated the environmental degradation of land Indigenous Pasifika have relied on for centuries for sustenance.
 This degradation then pushes Pasifika out of our islands and works to silence the sovereignty movements grounded in our ecologically minded cultures.

 This makes managed retreat a question of Indigenous sovereignty or, put another way, makes Indigenous sovereignty a form of climate action.
-It underscores the necessity of listening to the Indigenous population of a region of the climate crisis and gives context to the global challenges Indigenous climate defenders face.
+It underscores the necessity of listening to the Indigenous population of a region affected by the climate crisis and gives context to the global challenges Indigenous climate defenders face.

 Leilani Rania Ganser is a Kānaka Maoli and CHamoru writer, activist, and survivor.
 Her bylines appear in In These Times_,_ Foreign Policy In Focus_,_ Korean Policy Institute, and more.
 Follow her on Twitter.